ialbert/genescape-central/README.md

 ## Command line use

-The program is distributed as an executable called `genescape` that with the following subcommands:
+The program is distributed as an executable called `genescape` with the following subcommands:

 * `genescape tree` draws informative Gene Ontology (GO) subgraphs
 * `genescape annotate` annotates a list of genes with GO functions